validityhq/slate/source/includes/_list_jobs_api.md

-list_job_id | The id of the list job name | The name of the uploaded csv for verification status | The current stage of the list job, commonly will be one of *prepped, pending, verifying, import_error, complete, deleted* progess | How far along in processing the list job is, in percentage records_verified | The total number of verified records for the list job expires_at | The expiration date of the results.
+list_job_id | The id of the list job name | The name of the uploaded csv for verification status | The current stage of the list job, commonly will be one of *prepped, pending, verifying, import_error, complete, deleted* progress | How far along in processing the list job is, in percentage records_verified | The total number of verified records for the list job expires_at | The expiration date of the results.
 After this date has passed, the results are purged and no longer accessible.
 BriteVerify only keeps the verified results for 7 days.
 Format of *MM/DD/YYYY - HH:SS AM/PM* uploaded_at | The date on which the list job was created, in the format of *MM/DD/YYYY*